And God Created Woman (1988 film): Reception

 According to critic Roger Ebert, the two films shared little except a title and a director, writing "Is this the first time a title has been remade, instead of a movie?".
 He gives the movie two stars out of four, praising the performances of De Mornay and Spano and concluding "You have to put the plot on hold, overlook the contrivances of the last half hour and find a way to admire how De Mornay plays the big scene, even while despising the scene itself.
 If you can do that, you’ll find good work here."

-The film holds a 38% rating on Rotten Tomatoes, based on eight reviews.

 De Mornay was nominated for a Golden Raspberry Award for Worst Actress, where she lost to Liza Minnelli for both Arthur 2: On the Rocks and Rent-a-Cop.